rschmitt/dynamic-object/README.md

 dynamic-object is currently in beta, and the API is still subject to change.
 There are a number of outstanding design questions and implementation tasks, such as:

-* **Schema validation.** dynamic-object should provide basic validation functionality, such as checking that all mandatory fields are present and all types are correct.
-However, this should be exposed as a separate instance method call, and not complected with deserialization, as it would be in most object-mapping frameworks.
 * **Instance initialization.** Currently, `DynamicObjects` created through calls to `newInstance` are completely blank; all fields are missing by default, rather than explicitly null.
 This is different from the behavior of `defrecord`, which will initialize all fields to `nil` if an empty map is passed to the constructor, and which will also initialize missing fields to `nil` upon deserialization.
 * **Arbitrary precision numbers.** These are actually required by the Edn format specification, and should be exposed accordingly as `BigInteger` (for the `N`-suffixed numbers) and `BigDecimal` (for the `M`-suffixed numbers).
 Currently only `BigDecimal` is supported.
 * **Symbols.** The Edn format specification also calls out symbols, which "are used to represent identifiers, and should map to something other than strings, if possible."
 How to expose symbols to Java code, or whether to do so at all, is a problem that is going to require some [hammock time](http://www.youtube.com/watch?v=f84n5oFoZBc).